 Battle of Sayler’s Creek

-Surrendered 7 officers and 38 men, of whom only 17 were armed
+The regiment surrendered 7 officers and 38 men under the command of Captain Hamilton D. Wade, of whom only 17 were armed